Why Nova Scotia wants to poison a lake to kill off invasive species | CBC News

 Drastic now means pumping around 35 litres of the pesticide rotenone into the shallow lake — its deepest point is three metres.

-In addition to illegally introduced smallmouth bass it also contains native yellow perch, brown bullhead catfish, shiners and minnows.
+In addition to illegally introduced smallmouth bass, it also contains native yellow perch, brown bullhead catfish, shiners and minnows.

 The pesticide — LeBlanc refers to it as a toxicant — is taken up through the gills and targets fish.